wowsomeco/flutterfly/README.md

 # flutterfly

-A collection of common widgets, validators, extensions, utilities, as well as some other stuffs that are currently non-existent.
+A collection of common widgets, validators, extensions, utilities, as well as some other stuffs that are currently non-existent in Flutter.

 ## Getting Started